Dr. Leslie Huling

 Karen Fabac

-Ms. Fabac holds a Bachelor’s degree and (CPM) designation both from Texas State University.
-She holds professional memberships with the American Academy of Certified Public Managers (AACPM), Texas Society of Certified Public Managers, and the American Society for Public Administration (ASPA).
+Ms. Fabac is a graduate of Texas State University and is a professional member of the American Academy of Certified Public Managers (AACPM); Texas Society of Certified Public Managers; and the American Society for Public Administration (ASPA).

 Dr. Virginia Resta